vstinner/unicode_book/issues.rst

 An UTF-8 decoder have to reject invalid byte sequences for security reasons:
 ``0xC0 0x80`` byte sequence must raise an error (and not be decoded as U+0000).
-If the decoder accepts invalid byte sequence, an attacker can use it to skip security checks (eg. reject string containing nul bytes, ``0x00``).
+If the decoder accepts invalid byte sequence, an attacker can use it to workaround security checks (eg. reject string containing nul bytes, ``0x00``).
 Surrogates characters are also invalid in UTF-8: characters in U+D800—U+DFFF have to be rejected.